zenkavi/old_zenkavi.github.io/_pages/fundraising.md

     title: "Ironman 70.3 Santa Cruz"
 ---

-As many of you know a couple years ago I had a health scare and changed my lifestyle to be more active.
-Soon after, I found myself rolling in mud at obstacle course races, running half-marathons and most recently completing triathlons.
+A couple years ago I had a health scare and changed my lifestyle to be more active.
+Soon after, I found myself rolling in mud at obstacle course races, running half-marathons and completing triathlons.
 I’m sure there is a joke somewhere about studying self-control and self-experimenting.

 As I am starting a new decade next year I decided to combine this newfound passion for endurance races with something much bigger than me: Racing for charity.
 Give me and the millions I am racing for a birthday gift by donating to the causes below and/or by sharing this page.